Explorando el Día de Muertos en la clase de español

 Below are some of my tried and true activities that have become my go-to lessons and stations activities for studying this important holiday.
 We are typically giving quarterly exams in my school around this time, and so I love to incorporate these activities as relaxing stations after the exam or even after independent review days.
 Students LOVE learning about this holiday, and it feels like a treat to spend time on culture after finishing our exams that are required by my school.

-Some of these activities are specifically for an in-person setting (bookmarks, bulletin board, puzzle…) while other activities have been updated recently and can be adapted for a hybrid / remote setting.
+Some of these activities are specifically for an in-person setting (bookmarks, bulletin board, puzzle…) while other activities have been updated recently and can be adapted for a hybrid / digital setting.
 The task cards, for example, are ready for digital use with your students!
 You can print and use the task cards like normal, or use them through Google Classroom.
-I have added answer boxes using TPT’s digital overlay tool – they’re ready and waiting for you!

 Now, this is complete PERSONAL discretion and I’m not telling you to break any school rules or let your students run free through the halls.
 You know your students and their limits.
-You might think I’m crazy for giving students permission to leave class without talking to me — but I ONLY do that during this time, and more specifically during this clip.
-I of course am hyper vigilant during this time and I am always ready to keep track of anyone’s movement in or out of the room.
 I teach high school, and you may decide that for your students they need more structure (or a hall pass!) in order to leave your room.
 The reason I do it this way for this special circumstance is that I have found, sometimes, students don’t want to explain why they are uncomfortable watching a clip that has to do with death and mourning.
 And honestly – they don’t owe me any explanation.
 I don’t ever want my students to feel that they have to justify their feelings to me.
 Their feelings are valuable, and do not need explanation in order to exist.

 In the various years I’ve shown the clip below, I’ve only ever had ONE student step out.
 So that’s at least 500 students…. and only ONE needed to take space for herself.
 And honestly – she was back as soon as the clip ended.
 I think she stood in the hallway, and waited for the classroom lights to come back on.
 She promptly came back in and returned to her seat, and furthermore she chose to participate in the remaining activities.
 For some reason, she was uncomfortable with sitting through the movie clip – and that’s just fine by me.
 She knew her limits and she did a great job of setting that boundary for herself in a respectful way.
 While only one student needed to leave the room; I am happy that ALL of my students knew they had that opportunity to set a boundary if they needed to.